inkle/ink-library/README.md

 ### Analysis and visualisation

-- [graphink](https://yannick-lohse.fr/graphink/) - A graphing tool for visualising ink by the creator of inkjs
+- [graphink](https://yannick-lohse.fr/graphink/) - A graphing tool for visualising ink by the creator of inkjs (deprecated)

 ### Editors and extensions